telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/servicestack-implementation/overview.md

 The current ServiceStack implementation is based on [ServiceStack](https://servicestack.net/) V3 __(3.9.70.0)__

-> The __Telerik Reporting ServiceStack REST Service__ should be the only ServiceStack based Web Service in a project, as all ServiceStack services have [a single AppHost per AppDomain](https://docs.servicestack.net/modularizing-services).
+> The __Telerik Reporting ServiceStack REST Service__ should be the only ServiceStack-based Web Service in a project, as all ServiceStack services have [a single AppHost per AppDomain](https://docs.servicestack.net/modularizing-services).

 ## See Also